Skip to main content

 Jessica Hom

-I graduated with my Master's in Teaching and a Single Subject Mathematics Teaching Credential from Santa Clara University.
-My bachelor's degree is in Biological Sciences from Chapman University, where I focused on molecular biology, human anatomy, and leadership development.
-Currently, I teach 6th Grade Mathematics in San Jose, California, and I am honored to be part of a program committed to improving students' mathematics learning opportunities and promoting equitable education.
+I am from the Bay Area, and I attended Presentation High School in San Jose, California.
+My bachelor's degree is in biological sciences from Chapman University, where I focused on molecular biology, human anatomy, and leadership development.
+As a Noyce Fellow, I graduated with my master’s in teaching and a Single Subject Mathematics Teaching Credential from Santa Clara University.
+I also received my Single Subject Biological Sciences Teaching Credential at SCU.
+Currently, I teach 6th Grade Mathematics and Science in San Jose, California, and I am honored to be part of a program committed to improving students' mathematics learning opportunities and promoting equitable education.

 My love for education began when I worked as a leadership coach and operations intern during summer academies.
 As a coach, I was dedicated to developing students' perceptions of themselves and their awareness of their attitudes and actions.
 I also adapted the curriculum to online learning platforms at the start of the pandemic.
 While times may continue to change, as they did then, my desire to educate the whole person and teach students to honor their full potential will undoubtedly remain the same.